Zeel510/Parallelogram_Team_Crime_data_analysis/README.md

  2. Install the required python libraries using pip install -r requirement .txt.
  3. Place the dataset in the specified directory.
  4. Run the python script to visualize the crime data and generate forecast.

+# CHALLENGES FACED:
+ 1.Finding a dataset for our project.

+ 2.How to code and understanding the code implementation of code with in collab.

+ 3.We were all using Github for the first time, so figuring out how to use it was also a challenge.